scikit-hep/awkward/CONTRIBUTING.md

 To ensure this separation between "slow control" and "fast math," Python and C++ code are not allowed to perform any loops over data in array buffers.
 Only CPU and GPU kernels are allowed to do that.
 In fact, C++ is not even allowed to access values pointed to by these arrays, as the pointer might be in main memory or it might be a device pointer on a GPU.
 (Dereferencing such a pointer as though it were in main memory would cause a segmentation fault.)

+### Priorities

+As we change the code, we should keep in mind the following priorities, in this order (from most important to "nice to have"):

+   1. Operations must give correct results.
+Awkward Array is basically a math library, and for our chosen interpretation of the data structures as mathematical objects and operations as functions, there is a right answer.
+Silently returning the wrong answer is worse than crashing.
+   2. When used in Python, it must not raise segmentation faults.
+Python users expect to freely use software without ever encountering a segmentation fault (or other signal/behavior that aborts the Python shell).
+"Crashes" are indications that something is seriously wrong.
+Exceptions, however, are normal and expected.
+We use `ValueError` (`std::invalid_argument` in C++) to indicate that the user has provided wrong input and `RuntimeError` (`std::runtime_error` in C++) to indicate an internal error.
+The latter is a bug, but the user is informed of the bug in a useful way.
+   3. The separation between "slow control" and "fast math" must be maintained.
+No Python or C++ loops over array buffer data: all of that must be contained within CPU and GPU kernels or NumPy and CuPy calls in Python.
+The only exceptions are for converting from and to non-columnar data structures (e.g. `ak.from_iter` and `ak.to_list`).
+This rule is motivated by performance (see the section above), but it is an objective, categorical rule that enables CPU/GPU interchangeability, not a slippery slope of fine-tuning.
+   4. Python-friendly interface.
+This library is intended for data analysts who want to focus on data without being interrupted by technical complications.
+The front-end should be as simple as possible, but no simpler: inherent mathematical features should be foremost, even if they are complex, but computing-related complexity should not.
+This criterion can usually be satisfied independently of the others.
+   5. NumPy compatibility.
+Every function that generalizes a NumPy function is unified with it (using [NEP 13](https://numpy.org/neps/nep-0013-ufunc-overrides.html) and [NEP 18](https://numpy.org/neps/nep-0018-array-function-protocol.html)) and behaves identically for the same input data.
+   6. Readability and maintainability.
+Awkward Array is a long-term project that can't afford to accrue technical debt.
+   7. Performance tuning.
+Ultimately, the reason data analysts use Awkward Array, rather than writing for loops, is speed.
+It's usually an orders-of-magnitude difference thanks to the separation between "slow control" and "fast math," but there may be cases where explicit tuning is warranted.

 ### General statements on coding style

 Above all, the purpose of any programming language is to be read by humans; if we were only concerned with operating the machine, we would be flipping individual bits.
 It should be organized in stanzas that highlight similarities and differences by grouping them on the screen.